MichalLytek/type-graphql/docs/resolvers.md

 title: Resolvers
 ---

-Besides [declaring GraphQL's object types](types-and-fields.md), TypeGraphQL allows to create queries, mutations and field resolvers in an easy way - like a normal class methods, similar to REST controllers in frameworks like Java's `Spring`, .NET `Web API` or TypeScript's [`routing-controllers`](https://github.com/typestack/routing-controllers).
+Besides [declaring GraphQL's object types](types-and-fields.md), TypeGraphQL allows us to create queries, mutations and field resolvers easily - like normal class methods, similar to REST controllers in frameworks like Java `Spring`, .NET `Web API` or TypeScript [`routing-controllers`](https://github.com/typestack/routing-controllers).

-## Queries and mutations
+## Queries and Mutations

-### Resolvers classes
+### Resolver classes

-First you have to create a resolver class and annotate it with `@Resolver()` decorator.
+First we have to create a resolver class and annotate it with the `@Resolver()` decorator.
 This class will behave like a controller from classic REST frameworks:

 ```typescript
 @Resolver()
 class RecipeResolver {}
 ```

-You can use a DI framework (as described in [dependency injection docs](dependency-injection.md)) to inject class dependencies (like services or repositories) or store data inside resolvers class - it's guaranteed to be a single instance per app.
+We can use a DI framework (as described in the [dependency injection docs](dependency-injection.md)) to inject class dependencies (like services or repositories) or store data inside the resolver class - it's guaranteed to be a single instance per app.

 ```typescript
 @Resolver()